 We denote the length of the training set by $T$ and the forecast horizon by $h$.
 A probabilistic forecast consists of a \textit{predictive distribution} (or \textit{forecast distribution}) for the next $h$ time instants of the $i$-th time series

-A probabilistic model is a function which returns the above forecast distribution.
-Models comprise learnable parameters, which we call \textit{model parameters}.
+A probabilistic model returns the above forecast distribution.
+Each model has learnable parameters (hereafter, \textit{model parameters}).
 We differentiate between local and global models depending on how the model parameters are learned: local models are trained on individual time series, while global models are trained on a large set of time series \citep{januschowski2020criteria}.